Anastasiya-Ver/standardScraper/README.md

 Albums and discographies are great for listening to a specific musician or genre, but the main issue lies in "horizontal" listening.
 Say I want to learn a new standard, "Black Coffee", and want to hear some different renditions of that famous song.
 Searching "Black Coffee" on Spotify or Youtube will give me a lot of people playing a song named Black Coffee, any song with that common name, not necessarily the standard.
 And even if you do get the standard to pop up, they're all recent recordings, good luck finding anything before 2010.

-This project is borne out of my desire to just have an easy way to listen to a lot of covers of one song, and especially older versions.
+This project is born out of my desire to just have an easy way to listen to a lot of covers of one song, and especially older versions.
 I wanted a way to just plug in one song and instantly have easy access to as many renditions as I can handle.
 This project is taking steps towards that goal, and in some ways is already there.

 Installation
 -------------------------------------------------------------------------------------------------------